Narcissistic Abuse

 Eventually, one of two things happens:

-You are emptied and beyond exhausted.
+You are empty and beyond exhausted.
 You have nothing left, no emotions or reactions left to supply them with ammunition.
-Or,

 Narcissist Abuse Cycle Phase 3: Discarding